open-ultrasound/Specifications/Hardware.md

-This document outlines specifications for the major hardware components
+This document discusses the basic characteristics of the major hardware components of our imaging ultrasound system.

 ## Example Imaging Ultrasound Hardware Block Diagrams
 The links below show simplified block diagrams of typical medical ultrasound imaging machines.
 In many ways, our system will look very similar to these: